Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/quick-create-cli-nodejs.md

 ---
-title: Criar uma VM do Linux com a CLI clássica do Azure | Documentos da Microsoft
+title: Criar uma VM do Linux usando a CLI clássica do Azure | Microsoft Docs
-description: Criar uma VM do Linux no Azure com a CLI clássica do Azure
+description: Criar uma VM do Linux no Azure usando a CLI clássica do Azure
 services: virtual-machines-linux
 documentationcenter: ''
 author: vlivech